-Drinking alcohol everyday increases the risk of contracting cancer, particularly if you are a women.
+Drinking alcohol every day increases the risk of contracting cancer, particularly if you are a woman.
 This advice is according to a recent study reported in the British Medical Journal (BMJ).

 The study claims women who drank only one 120ml glass of wine a day raised their risk of contracting breast cancer by as much as 13%.

 A daily tipple also increased women’s risk of developing mouth, larynx, throat and liver cancer, particularly where the woman had a hereditary risk of contracting cancer.

 The research was conducted by Dr Jürgen Rehm at Harvard’s School of Public Health in partnership with Brigham and Women's Hospital in Boston.